 From chia seed pudding to smoothies, chia has become a popular superfood utilized in an assortment of recipes.
 If you've used the edible seed before, you may have noticed that the chia seed can actually be found in both seed and powder form.
 Considering the ingredients of both chia powder and chia seeds are one and the same—chia—many people assume that both products can be used interchangeably, which is an understandable assumption!
 Chia seeds are nothing more than the whole, raw seeds, while chia powder is created by grinding up these seeds into a fine powder.
 From a technical standpoint, that's the only difference between the two (there is no nutrition or absorption difference).
 Yet, because each product has such a separate role in the kitchen, you may want to consider actually having both of these superfood ingredients on hand.

-Despite their tiny and unassuming look, organic chia seeds are dense with nutrients, making them a popular superfood.
+Despite their tiny and unassuming look, organic chia seeds are rich in nutrients, making them a popular keto superfood.
 Since chia seeds and chia powder are essentially one and the same, it's important to consider the health benefits gained from incorporating either into your diet.

 1. Organic Chia Seeds are High in Fiber